DoD-Platform-One/big-bang-packages-core-istio-controlplane/docs/ingress.md

 To create additional ingress gateways (or replace the default), the following `values.yaml` configuration can be used.
 Under the `k8s` section, any parameters listed in the [Istio Operator documentation](https://istio.io/latest/docs/reference/config/istio.operator.v1alpha1/#KubernetesResourcesSpec) can be added.

-> To remove the default gateway, set `istio-ingressgateway: null` in your `values.yaml`
+> To remove the default ingress gateway, set `istio-ingressgateway: null` in your `values.yaml`

 ```yaml
 ingressGateways: